Buddhas of Bamiyan: In popular culture

 Despite the Buddhas's destruction, the ruins continue to be a popular culture landmark, bolstered by increasing domestic and international tourism to the Bamyan Valley.
-The area around the ruins has since been used for the traditional game of buzkashi, as well as for music festivals and other events.
+The area around the ruins has since been used for the traditional game of buzkashi, and other events.
 The music video of pop singer Aryana Sayeed's hit 2015 song "Yaar-e Bamyani" was also shot by the ruins.
 The statues inspired Islamic writers in historical times.
 The larger statue appears as the malevolent giant Salsal in medieval Turkish tales.

-In June 1971, the Japanese Empress Michiko visited the Buddhas during a royal state visit to Afghanistan with her husband.
+In June 1971, Empress Michiko of Japan visited the Buddhas during an Imperial state visit to the Kingdom of Afghanistan with her husband.
 Upon her return to Japan, she composed a waka poem.

 A 2012 novel by Rajesh Talwar titled An Afghan Winter provides a fictional backdrop to the destruction of the Buddhas and its impact on the global Buddhist community.

+2012 first person shooter Call of Duty: Black Ops II features the Buddhas of Bamiyan in the opening of the campaign mission Old Wounds, set in 1986 during the Soviet–Afghan War.
+They are also the mission's menu picture.

 The 2022 Indian film Ram Setu shows the destruction of the Buddhas of Bamiyan and an archaeological team's subsequent attempts to salvage the remains where they discover a fictional treasure belonging to Raja Dahir and a colossal reclining Buddha (which has been described in the writings of Xuanzang but has not actually been discovered).

+The AD 507 chapter of 2020 novel A Traveller at the Gates of Wisdom by John Boyne writes an imaginary account of how the Buddhas were commissioned and built.